-You need to disclose Category C RTPs in section C.
+You need to disclose Category C reportable tax positions in section C.

 The questions will tell you if you need to consider materiality.
-When the question doesn't include any materiality criteria, you must disclose a Category C RTP if the arrangement, transaction or circumstances covered is relevant for your entity.
+If the question doesn't include any materiality criteria you must disclose a Category C reportable tax position if the arrangement, transaction or circumstances covered by the question is relevant for your entity.

-Unless otherwise specified, the questions refer to arrangements or transactions:

-- in place at any time in the income year - covered by the tax return the schedule accompanies.
+Unless otherwise specified, the questions refer to arrangements or transactions in place at any time in the income year covered by the tax return the schedule accompanies.